svillescas/hello-world-assignment/README.md

 Bio 373: Comp Bio - Intro to GitHub Assignment

 Objectives:
- 1. Learn the basics of GitHub
+ 1. Learn the basics of GitHub - repository, branch, edit, pull
+ 2. Contribute to our team SDM GitHub repository to facilitate collaboration on our class paper

 Instructions:
  1. Complete the steps outlined here: https://guides.github.com/activities/hello-world/